Dual Credit

 Below is the process for your student to follow if they would like to be eligible for our dual credit program:

 - The application typically becomes available in September.
-Be sure to select the correct entry term (Fall 2025 or Spring 2026)
+Be sure to select the correct entry term (Spring 2026 or Fall 2026)

 - Once you submit your application, please allow 5 business days for the application to be processed - then proceed to Step 2.